OktaIT/opp-ldap/README.md

 		```
 2. Find the SCIM connector app and verify that it is running (look for “true” in the Running column)
 3. If it did not start, view the Tomcat log files under /usr/share/tomcat6/logs
-	- scim-mysql-connector-example.log
+	- scim-server-LDAP.log

 ### Okta side
 ####Connect to Okta Service and Test
-1. Login to Okta as an admin and either create or navigate to your app named “onprem_app”
+1. Login to Okta as an admin and either create or navigate to your app named you can name your app anything.
 2. General tab > select “Enable on-premises user management configuration”
 3. Provisioning tab appears
 4. Navigate to the Provisioning tab and configure the following:
-	- SCIM Connector base URL: http://localhost:8080/scim-mysql-connector-example-01.02.00-SNAPSHOT
+	- SCIM Connector base URL: http://localhost:8080/scim-server-LDAP-01.02.00-SNAPSHOT
 		- Note: the info above is for SDK version 01.02.00; modify as necessary
 	- Authorization type: None
 	- Unique user field name: userName